piskvorky/gensim/docs/src/intro.rst

 Availability
 ------------

-Gensim is licensed under the OSI-approved `GNU LGPL license <http://www.gnu.org/licenses/lgpl.html>`_ and can be downloaded either from its `github repository <https://github.com/piskvorky/gensim/>`_ or from the `Python Package Index <http://pypi.python.org/pypi/gensim>`_.
+Gensim is licensed under the OSI-approved `GNU LGPLv2.1 license <http://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html>`_ and can be downloaded either from its `github repository <https://github.com/piskvorky/gensim/>`_ or from the `Python Package Index <http://pypi.python.org/pypi/gensim>`_.